How to Create a Stablecoin in 2025: Step-by-Step Development Guide

 Example: MiCA (Markets in Crypto-Assets) in the EU requires stablecoin issuers to hold a license and meet strict reserve requirements.

-With your smart contracts and backend ready, it's time to launch:
+Once your smart contracts are ready and audited, it’s time to deploy.

 • Token launch: Deploy your token to mainnet.